Kanō Motonobu: Career

-At the age of 10 years old, I become an attendant of general Yoshihisa Ashikaga, and it is said that I served Yoshizumi Ashikaga.
+At the age of 10 years old, he become an attendant of general Yoshihisa Ashikaga, and it is said that he served Yoshizumi Ashikaga.

 Since Kanō Motonobu was a son and heir of the founder of the Kanō School, Kanō Masanobu, he was likely trained in Kanga (Chinese-style ink painting) by his father.
 Right away Motonobu showed great promise as an artist and procured several commissions from major patrons as early as nine years old.
 Such patrons include the Ashikaga shogunate, members of the imperial aristocracy, Kyoto merchant class, and major Kyoto shrines and temples.

 One of his earliest documented contracts was for a set of votive plaques (e-ma) depicting for the Thirty-six Poetry Immortals for the Shinto shrine of Itsukushima.
 It was commissioned by a group of Sakai merchants in 1515 and the pieces are now located in Hiroshima Prefecture.

 By the 1530s Motonobu had married the daughter of the head of the Tosa School of painting, Tosa Mitsunobu, had three sons (Shōei [1519–1592], Yusetsu [1514–1562], and Joshin), and lead a small Kanō sect in northern Kyoto.
 The workshop contains roughly ten people containing Motonobu, his three sons, Motonobu’s younger brother Yukinobu (1513–1575), and some assistants that might have not been blood related.
 Since Motonobu was the head or chief architect of these paintings he took on the contracting, production, and organization of the projects while still being very involved with the marketing of his work and his studio.
 Known for his charm and intellect, Motonobu became a fierce businessman, and frequently petitioned to the shogun for a vast amount of varied commissions with his fellow merchant, Hasuike Hideaki.

 Motonobu is a painter who survived the turbulent world of the Warring States period while receiving the patronage of the influential people of the time, such as the shogunate, the imperial court, Ishiyama Hongan-ji, and the influential townspeople.

 However, the time he spent marketing did not deter him from his paintings.
 As head of the Kanō school, he took the most important rooms in a building commissioned, and then assigned his son and assistants other projects based on hierarchy.
 These projects could be painting their own rooms independently or grinding pigments, preparing the paper, painting the background color, or simply filled in large areas of color.
 As a result of Motonobu's marketing skills, the commissions grew allowing the workshop and school itself to expand.
 Motonobu trained his workshop which was full of members of his family and other apprentices to execute his many designs.
 The workshop trained other artists by watching the master painter work and emphasised recreating their master's style.

-He leave the work of various genres as an occupation illustrator, and a portrait such as "Statue of Sogi Iio|statue of Sogi Iio" (Museum of Fine Arts, Boston), the work such as "Amount of figure of horse dedicated to the shrine|amount of figure of horse dedicated to the shrine" of Hyogo, Kamo Shrine (votive tablet) exist.
+As a professional painter, he left works in a variety of genres, including portraits such as that of "Iio Munegi" (Museum of Fine Arts, Boston) and the "Kamo Shimba Zukaku" (votive tablet depicting a horse) for the Kamo Shrine in Hyogo Prefecture, both of which are still extant.